Cuttlefish A Lot Going On For What Is Essentially A Slugs Cousin

 Largest Brain To Body Ratio Of Any Invertebrate

-In laboratory tests they’ve solved maze puzzles quite easily but comparing intelligence of an animal from a completely evolutionary tree from us is not easy and the cuttlefish probably think the scientists are fairly dense for giving it free food everyday.
+In laboratory tests they’ve solved maze puzzles quite easily.
+Comparing intelligence of an animal from a completely evolutionary tree from us is not easy and the cuttlefish probably think the scientists are fairly dense for giving it free food everyday.

-Well kinda, we’ve already covered how cephalopods use chromatophores to change the colour of their skin in an octopus article.
-Underneath the 200 chromatophores per square mm they have other cells called leucophores which scatter light making the skin appear white (similar to polar bear fur, their skin is actually black) but they will also reflect what ever colour the ambient light is, that’s why it appears white near the surface but will turn blue or green as they go deeper.
+Well kinda.
+We’ve already covered how cephalopods use chromatophores to change the colour of their skin in an octopus article.
+Underneath the 200 chromatophores per square mm they have other cells called leucophores which scatter light making the skin appear white (similar to polar bear fur, their skin is actually black).
+They will also reflect what ever colour the ambient light is, that’s why it appears white near the surface but will turn blue or green as they go deeper.
 If you have colour filters for your torch maybe you can try and shine it on a cuttlefish next time you see one.

 Cross Dressing Sneaker Males

 So yeah, in the cuttlefish world if your not blessed with genes that make you big, strong and aggressive the males have little chance to to breed or so you would think…In some species some males don’t grow very large and employ a different tactic to get some action.
-The smaller or ‘sneaker’ males mimic the colours and tentacle patterns of the females and just like cross dressing human males they also have to hide the extra package, males have a modified tentacle that delivers the sperm, the sneaker males are wily enough to keep it hidden.
-So effectively they slip on a dress, slap on some lippy and tuck away the bulge to sneak past the larger more aggressive males to mate with the females, they can secure up to a third of all successful matings.
+The smaller or ‘sneaker’ males mimic the colours and tentacle patterns of the females.
+Just like cross dressing human males they also have to hide the extra package.
+Males have a modified tentacle that delivers the sperm.
+The sneaker males are wily enough to keep it hidden.
+So effectively they slip on a dress, slap on some lippy and tuck away the bulge to sneak past the larger more aggressive males to mate with the females.
+They can secure up to a third of all successful matings.

-The flamboyant cuttlefish has taken itself off the menu by having incredibly toxic proteins in it’s flesh, it’s loud colours tell everyone to steer clear.
+The flamboyant cuttlefish has taken itself off the menu by having incredibly toxic proteins in its flesh.
+Loud colours tell everyone to steer clear.
 It’s been so effective that this tiny animal just walks around on the bottom without a care in the world like a miniature psychedelic tank.